hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `os_type` - (Optional) The Operating System used for the Agents.
 Possible values are `Linux` and `Windows`.
 Changing this forces a new resource to be created.
 Defaults to `Linux`.

 * `type` - (Optional) Type of the Agent Pool.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Changing this forces a new resource to be created.
-Defaults to `AvailabilitySet`.
+Defaults to `VirtualMachineScaleSets`.

 * `vnet_subnet_id` - (Optional) The ID of the Subnet where the Agents in the Pool should be provisioned.
 Changing this forces a new resource to be created.